phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/mesh-widget.md

-Innovators at every level—product owners rapidly prototyping, developers eager for testable ideas, executives demanding real transformation—all struggle with the invisible drag of outdated cycles and ineffective activities dubbed “innovation theater.”
-With the Experimental Velocity Mesh Widgets, the organization’s dashboard no longer hides these issues.
+Innovators at every level—product owners rapidly prototyping, developers eager for testable ideas, executives demanding real transformation—all struggle with the invisible drag of outdated cycles and ineffective activities dubbed "innovation theater."
+With the Experimental Velocity Mesh Widgets, the organization's dashboard no longer hides these issues.
 Now, recalibration signals surface within moments: outdated estimates are flagged, theater is called out, and the success of genuine experimentation is celebrated in statistical clarity.
-The experience is frictionless and accessible—adapted to every device, network, and theme—ensuring that whenever a project hits a snag or a team’s velocity soars, all stakeholders see, understand, and can act on it instantly.
+The experience is frictionless and accessible—adapted to every device, network, and theme—ensuring that whenever a project hits a snag or a team's velocity soars, all stakeholders see, understand, and can act on it instantly.
 Uniting backend logic and resilient frontend, these widgets help every user break through legacy inertia—transforming intent into rapid,